gotutorial/helloworld/README.md

 ```
 brew install go
 ```
+If you looking for installing Go framework on other operating systems visit this page in my website: http://kabiliravi.com/index.php/software/programming-languages/go-programming-language/install-go-and-glide/

 ## Write you first application
 1) Create a folder anywhere you like and call it anything you want.
 I called it **helloworld-basic** and you can find it in this repository
 2) Create a file with the extension of **.go**.
 You can give any name to that file.
 I named it **main.go**.